 - be a way of demonstrating the value of recording observations by hand

 - embed information and experiences in your memory more strongly

 So, next time you need an illustration for your project, start by looking through the sketches you may already have.

-Invite me to show you how.
+Or, invite me to show you how.

-Or, if you’d prefer to have someone show you how sketching can fit into your work, click here to contact me (Bethann) directly, and we can set up a lesson, workshop or even a session at your next conference.
+If you’d prefer to have someone show you how sketching can fit into your work, click here to contact me (Bethann) directly, and we can set up a lesson, workshop or even a session at your next conference.